 An obituary is a published notice of a person's death.
 It is common for family members or the funeral home to place an obituary in the local newspaper in order to announce a death.
-If you find yourself in need of an old obituary but don't want to pay a fee, there are many ways to locate old obituaries, from recent deaths to those that occurred centuries ago.
+If you want to find an old obituary but don't want to pay a fee, there are ways to locate old ones, from recent deaths to those that occurred centuries ago.
+However, it will take some work as free obituary archives are not as easily found.

-There are many valuable resources for finding free obituaries.
-From newspapers to online resources, with enough digging, you should be able to find almost anyone's obituary if you have the right information.
+There are resources for searching for free obituaries if you are willing to put some time into the search and/or offer up your credit card for a free trial.
+From newspapers to online resources, with enough digging, you should be able to find almost anyone's archived obituaries if you have the right information.

 Almost all newspapers publish obituaries on their websites.
-However, some sites keep obituaries online for six months or less, so this option may only work for recent death.
-If you're unsure of the name of the newspaper (or newspapers) in the deceased's hometown, check Obituaries.com, which provides direct links to the obituary page of hundreds of newspapers, including the United States and several English speaking countries.
+However, some sites keep obituary records online for six months or less, so this option may only work for a recent death.
+If you're unsure of the name of the newspaper (or newspapers) in the deceased's hometown, check Obituaries.com, which provides direct links to the obituary page of hundreds of newspapers, including the United States and several English-speaking countries.

-To locate an obituary through the site, type the individual's first and last name in the search field at the top of the page, then select the country of death.
+To perform an obituary lookup through the site, type the individual's first and last name in the search field at the top of the page, then select the country of death.
 The search can be further narrowed by selecting the specific state (Australia and the United States), province (Canada), region (New Zealand), county (England, Northern Ireland, Republic of Ireland and Scotland), or island (the Bahamas).
-Once you locate the appropriate newspaper, you can search its online obituary archives:
+Once you locate the appropriate newspaper, you can search its online obituary archives by finding that newspaper's website.

 Ancestry.com is a searchable database of dozens of different types of documents, from obituaries to census records to ship manifests.
 The site provides a search option for "Birth, Marriage & Death."
 Type in as much information on the deceased as you know, and the site will provide a list of possible matches.
 The findings can be further narrowed to show only "Death, Burial, Cemetery and Obituaries."

 It is important to note that Ancestry.com only offers a free two-week trial for new members.
-The free trial does, however, grant you full-access to whatever results your search uncovers, as well as the ability to print copies for your records.
+The free trial does, however, grant you full access to whatever results your search uncovers, as well as the ability to print copies for your records.
+Just don't forget to cancel your trial otherwise it won't be free.
+You do have to give them your credit card number for the free trial.

 Legacy.com includes more than 200 million obituaries from more than 900 newspapers from all over the world.
 To locate an obituary, enter the deceased's first and last name in the search bar on the top right corner of the page.
 You can further narrow the search by selecting the country and/or state where the deceased lived.
 This is a great way to find obituaries printed in a newspaper.
-However, the site itself does not archive obituaries, so if the person you're looking for did not have an obituary printed in the newspaper, your search may not yield results.
+However, the site itself does not archive obituaries, so if the person you're looking for did not have an obituary printed in the newspapers listed on the site, your search may not yield results.

 Old Virginia Obituaries